On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Feynman propagators for Dirac-type operators

 \section{Feynman propagators for Dirac-type operators}

-In this section we will construct Feynman propagators for Dirac-type operators.
-We recall that a first order linear partial differential operator $D$ on $E$ is called \textit{Dirac-type} if its principal symbol $\symb{D}$ satisfies the Clifford relation (see e.g.~\cite[Sec.
-2.5 and Sec.
-3.2]{Baer_Springer_2012} for details):
+In this section we will construct Feynman propagators for a Dirac-type operator.
+We recall that a first-order linear partial differential operator $D$ on a vector bundle $E \to M$ over a Lorentzian manifold $(M, g)$ is called \textit{Dirac-type}, if its principal symbol $\symb{D}$ satisfies the Clifford relation (see e.g.~\cite[Sec.
+2.5, 3.2]{Baer_Springer_2012} for details):

-Then the operator $ \square = D^{2}$ is normally hyperbolic.
-Let $N$ be any future directed timelike tangent vector at any $x \in M$ and $\bullet$ denotes the Clifford multiplication.
-Suppose that $E$ is endowed with a nondegenerate sesequilinear form $\langle \cdot | \cdot \rangle$ such that
+for any $\xxi \in T^{*} M$.
+Hence, the operator $D^{2}$ is normally hyperbolic and $\symb{D}$ defines a Clifford multiplication which turns $E$ into a bundle $(E \to M, \symb{D})$ of Clifford modules over $M$.
+We equip $E$ with a \textit{sesquilinear form} $(\cdot|\cdot)$ such that $D$ is formally selfadjoint.
+Then, under the assumption mentioned in Section~\ref{sec: setup}, one has a \textit{hermitian form} $\langle \cdot|\cdot \rangle$ on $E$ satisfying~\eqref{eq: positive_definite_sesequilinear_form_Dirac_type_op}.
+Of course, this positive-definite inner product depends on the choice of the unit normal vector field.

-is fibrewise positive definite.
-Of course this positive definite inner product will depend on the choice of $N$.
-If $D$ is formally selfadjoint with respect to $\langle \cdot | \cdot \rangle$ then the first condition in Theorem~\ref{thm: existence_Feynman_propagator_NHOp} is satisfied and we obtain Feynman propagator $\mathsf{S}^{\Feyn}$ of $D$ immediately by setting $\mathsf{S}^{\Feyn} := D \mathsf{G}^{\Feyn}$ where $\mathsf{G}^{\Feyn}$ is the Feynman propagator for $\square$.
+If $D$ is formally selfadjoint with respect to $(\cdot|\cdot)$ then the first condition in Theorem~\ref{thm: existence_Feynman_propagator_NHOp} is satisfied and we obtain Feynman propagator $\mathsf{S}^{\Feyn}$ for $D$ immediately by setting $\mathsf{S}^{\Feyn} := D \mathsf{G}^{\Feyn}$ where $\mathsf{G}^{\Feyn}$ is the Feynman propagator for $D^{2}$.
 Nevertheless, the existence of Hadamard states cannot be deduced due to the positivity issue.
-One may wish to consider formally selfadjointness of $D$ with respect to $(\cdot | \cdot)$ so that the hypotheses of Theorem~\ref{thm: existence_Feynman_propagator_NHOp} are satisfied resulting existence of Hadamard states.
-But this turns out to be too restrictive to encompass all Dirac-type operators on globally hyperbolic manifolds (see Section~\ref{sec: twisted_Dirac_op} and Section~\ref{sec: Rarita_Schwinger_op} for concrete examples) and so we refrain to impose the condition.
-However, we will show below that there is a more direct way to construct a Feynman parametrix satisfying positivity, and hence a Hadamard state.
+One may wish to consider formally selfadjointness of $D$ with respect to $\langle \cdot | \cdot \rangle$ so that the hypotheses of Theorem~\ref{thm: existence_Feynman_propagator_NHOp} are satisfied resulting existence of Hadamard states.
+But this turns out to be too restrictive to encompass all Dirac-type operators on a globally hyperbolic spacetime (see Sections~\ref{sec: twisted_Dirac_op} and~\ref{sec: Rarita_Schwinger_op} for concrete examples) and so we refrain to impose the condition.
+However, we will show below that there is a more direct way to construct Feynman parametrices satisfying positivity, and hence Hadamard states.